bitsol/minimal-mistakes/_posts/2018-05-01-no-problemo-gpio.markdown

 <img src="https://cdn-shop.adafruit.com/970x728/473-02.jpg">

-*This one is two-legged, as there's no LED.
+*This one is two-legged, because there's no LED.
 Source: [Adafruit](https://www.adafruit.com/product/473).*

 This is another microswitch.

 <img src="https://cdn-shop.adafruit.com/970x728/1185-01.jpg">

-*Built-in LED + resistor, four legs, and a whole heck of confusion.
+*It's got a built-in LED with a resistor, four legs, and a whole heck of confusion.
 Source: [Adafruit](https://www.adafruit.com/product/1185).*

 They need to be attached to the button somehow, and if that means screwing it in tight, don't be shy!